hypervel/hypervel.org/docs/docs/responses.md

 ```

 ::: warning
-Unlike `Illuminate\Http\Response` in Laravel, `LaravelHyperf\Http\Response` doesn't extend `Symfony\Component\HttpFoundation\Response`.
+Unlike `Illuminate\Http\Response` in Laravel, `Hypervel\Http\Response` doesn't extend `Symfony\Component\HttpFoundation\Response`.
 Some methods available in Laravel's Response object might not be present in Hyperf's implementation.
 :::

 #### Eloquent Models and Collections

 You may also return [Eloquent ORM](/docs/eloquent) models and collections directly from your routes and controllers.
-When you do, Laravel Hyperf will automatically convert the models and collections to JSON responses while respecting the model's [hidden attributes](/docs/eloquent-serialization#hiding-attributes-from-json):
+When you do, Hypervel will automatically convert the models and collections to JSON responses while respecting the model's [hidden attributes](/docs/eloquent-serialization#hiding-attributes-from-json):

 ```php
 use App\Models\User;